General purposes

 Anchored Fish Aggregating Device

-A fish aggregating device tethered to the bottom of the ocean.
-It usually consists of a very large buoy and it is anchored to the bottom of the ocean with a chain (Res.
-19/02).
+A fish aggregating device tethered to the bottom of the ocean, usually consisting of a buoy, and anchored to the bottom of the ocean (Res.
+23/01).

 Artisanal fishery